algolia/api-clients-automation/clients/algoliasearch-client-python/README.md

 ## 📄 License

-Algolia Python API Client is an open-sourced software licensed under the [MIT license](LICENSE).
+The Algolia Python API Client is an open-sourced software licensed under the [MIT license](LICENSE).